fbpx

 New Year, New Resolutions

-A new year brings a fresh slate.
-A chance to reflect on the previous year while thinking about the year to come.
+New year, new resolutions!
+A new year brings a fresh slate and a chance to reflect on the previous year while thinking about what’s to come.

 New Year’s resolutions are personal.
-Some resolutions, such as losing weight, are more common but you can choose anything to be your resolution for the new year.
-There also isn’t a set structure that a resolution must follow.
+Some resolutions, such as losing weight, are more common but you can choose anything for the new year.
+There isn’t a set structure that a resolution must follow.
 Some people choose a word or a theme for the year, such as “health.”
 Others set more formal goals, like “lose 10 pounds.”
 The choice is yours!

 The possibilities can be overwhelming.
 With so many options, it can be hard to know where to start.
-Let’s look at some ideas for resolutions, how to set them, and ways you can follow through to make sure you meet your 2025 goals.
+Let’s look at some ideas for resolutions, how to set them, and ways you can follow through to meet your 2025 goals.

 Types of resolutions

-It can be helpful to start by thinking about your goals for the new year in broad categories, like “health.”
-Then, you can think about more specific goals you want to set for each category, like “lose 10 pounds.”
-This is a great way to not only decide on your goals, but also to figure out how you will do it, such as “exercise 3 days a week.”
+It is helpful to start by thinking about your goals for the new year in broad categories, like “health.”
+Then, you can think about more specific goals you want to set, like “lose 10 pounds”.
+This is a great way to not only decide on your goals, but to figure out how you will do it, such as “exercise 3 days a week”.

 Health and Wellness